jseltmann/DSGeneration/README.md

 # DSGeneration

 This repository contains code for the encoding of sentences into distributional vectors and the reconstruction of those sentences from the vectors.
+Check out the [paper](http://ceur-ws.org/Vol-2481/paper65.pdf) published at the Sixth Italian Conference on Computational Linguistics.

 See example.py for some examples of how to use them.